Billionaire Profile

 1976

-Began working at Banco Unión
+Began working at Banco Union

-Started his career as a messenger at Banco Union in Venezuela while studying economics.
+Started his career as a bank messenger while studying economics.

 1986

-Founded Escotet Valores Casa de Bolsa
+Founded Escotet Valores Casa de Bolsa C.A.

-Established a brokerage firm.
+Started a stock brokerage firm.

 1991

-Founded Banesco Banco Universal
+Founded Banesco

 Acquired NCG Banco (Abanca)